cecilekremer/mpox_transmission/README.md

 * Duration of hospitalisations: individual characteristics? clinical presentation?

+* Infection severity: higher virulence and case fatality rate than Clade IIb, but lower than Clade Ia

 * Serial interval: stratified by attributes such as transmission route, age, gender

 * Reconstruction of transmission tree